-For instance, some nations may fail to screen blood products for blood-borne infections, or they might use unsterilized equipment that can cause the spreading of diseases, such as HIV or hepatitis B. Ensure you choose a nation world-renowned for its healthcare standards, such as the UK.
+For instance, some nations may fail to screen blood products for blood-borne infections, or they might use unsterilized equipment that can cause the spreading of diseases, such as HIV or hepatitis B. Ensure you choose a nation world-renowned for its healthcare standards.

 A Pre-Travel Plan

 Before a medical tourism trip, you must follow a strict pre-travel plan to remain safe and healthy before, during, and after a procedure.
 It is wise to visit a healthcare practitioner four to six weeks before a trip, as they can provide advice for a healthy travel experience and flag any potential risks at your chosen destination.